Results of the Limited Enthusiasm Model with Demographics

 Extinction Threshold

-The model has two thresholds: the revival growth threshold – over which rapid growth occurs; and the extinction threshold.
+The model has two thresholds: the revival growth threshold, above which rapid growth occurs, and the extinction threshold.
 The extinction threshold is always below the revival-growth threshold.
 Both are determined by the loss rates and the duration of the enthusiastic period.
 The revival-growth threshold is discussed on the long-term growth page

 If the reproduction potential is under the extinction threshold, the enthusiasts are not reproducing themselves fast enough to survive.
-The number of enthusiasts keeps declining, figure 1.
-Thus the church ends up declining to extinction with a speed proportional to its losses.
+The number of enthusiasts continues to decline (Figure 1).
+Thus, the church ends up declining to the point of extinction at a rate proportional to its losses.

 Not all decline leads to extinction.
-If the reproduction potential is above the extinction threshold, then the church numbers will stabilise at some non-zero value.
+If the reproduction potential exceeds the extinction threshold, then the church numbers will stabilise at some non-zero value.
 Thus, decline doesn’t necessarily mean extinction.

 Percentage of Enthusiasts can Rise During Decline